CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 * Learning the format of delivering such a project (naming, packaging, versioning, documenting, testing etc.)

 ### High level requirements

-Use the whole course, but expecially the Data warehouse architectures chapters.

 **OPERATIONAL LAYER:** Create an operational data layer in MySQL.
 Import a relational data set of your choosing into your local instance.
 Find a data which makes sense to be transformed in analytical data layer for further analytics.
 In ideal case, you can use the outcome of HW1.